dotbrains/configsync/docs/contributing.md

 - **[View on GitHub](https://github.com/dotbrains/configsync)** - Explore the codebase and open issues
 - **[Create Issue](https://github.com/dotbrains/configsync/issues/new)** - Report bugs or suggest features

----

-**Thank you for contributing to ConfigSync!** 🎉

-Your contributions help make configuration management better for the entire macOS community.